SripathCh/Sentiment-Analysis-of-Movie-Reviews-Using-Custom-K-Nearest-Neighbors-Classifier/README.md

-# Sentiment Analysis with K-Nearest Neighbors
+# Sentiment Analysis of Movie Reviews Using Custom K-Nearest Neighbors Classifier

 This repository contains the implementation of a sentiment analysis model using the K-Nearest Neighbors (KNN) algorithm, as part of the HW1 assignment for the Department of Computer Science at Mason University.